ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Next add the `Tick` function.
+Next, add the `Tick` function.
 This is a special **Core** function that gets called every frame.
 The `Tick` function has a parameter that gives you the time difference between the current and previous tick.

 The `Tick` function checks to see if `timerStarted` is set to true.
 This is to prevent the UI for the race timer getting constantly updated when it doesn't need to be.